Spent five years on mine ban

 Jody Williams was awarded the Nobel Peace Prize in 1997, together with the International Campaign to Ban Landmines (ICBL), for their work to ban and remove anti-personnel mines.
 Anti-personnel mines are intended to target soldiers in war, but unexploded and buried mines also affect civilians after the war is over.
 Williams and the ICBL achieved the goal of an international ban on anti-personnel landmines in 1997, five years after the campaign began in 1992.
 The Ottawa Convention on Anti-Personnel Mines has now been ratified by 164 countries.

-Speakers Corner is a project initiated by Rune Hersvik in collaboration with Stavanger Municipality and Amnesty International.
+Speakers Corner and Walk of pain is a project initiated by Rune Hersvik and Mats Lande, Frode Isachsen, and Amnesty International Norge in collaboration with the Municipality of Stavanger.